Alex-Genovese/floatversion/README.md

 # fv : extracts and sorts software release numbers

-Point separated, multi-point separated or [semantic](http://semver.org/) versioned and versioned suffixed
+Point separated, multi-point separated or semantic versioned and version-suffixed

 Use as full standalone, or compact embedded (~110 lines)